hdlane/helpdesk-service/README.md

 #### To Build Installer

 * Open the project in Visual Studio
-* Right click on the HelpdeskService project, and clicking Publish
+* Right click on the HelpdeskService project, and click Publish
     * If prompted for publish settings, select Folder as target, leave default Location, and then Publish
 * Right click on the installer project, and click Build
     * You can find the installer where you cloned the repo, then going to the installer folder